AppCakeLtd/vmupro-sdk/docs/lua-sdk-overview.md

 ## Next Steps

 - Follow the [Getting Started](getting-started.md) guide to create your first app
-- Explore the [API Reference](api/graphics.md) for detailed function documentation
+- Explore the [API Reference](api/display.md) for detailed function documentation
+- Learn about [Sprites and Animation](api/sprites.md) for game graphics
 - Study the [Examples](examples/hello-world.md) for practical implementation patterns
 - Review the [Advanced Topics](advanced/troubleshooting.md) for optimization and troubleshooting